Trilldog13/ai-recruitment-frameworks/README.md

 A breakdown of practical prompt frameworks designed to help you build a more consistent, efficient recruitment workflow.

-Each one is structured, reusable, and built for real-world recruiting scenarios — not theory.
+Each one is structured, reusable, and built for real-world every day recruiting

 ---